-\ There is still great room for research on this interesting subject.
-The opposite questions equally merit examination. - In what time, through what means, and under what limitation, may habits be rendered hereditary? - and, to what extent, and in what period and manner, are the instincts of the species resumed, upon withdrawal of the conditions creating these habits?
+There is still great room for research on this interesting subject.
+The opposite questions equally merit examination. -In what time, through what means, and under what limitation, may habits be rendered hereditary ?- And, to what extent, and in what period and manner, are the instincts of the species resumed, upon withdrawal of the conditions creating these habits?
 It will be readily seen that such inquiries, pursued towards exact results, require great minuteness of observation, and long periods of time, for their solution.
-But the zeal and accuracy now carried into every branch of Natural History are the best augury of eventual success.
+But the zeal and accuracy now carried into every branch of Natural History are the best augury of eventual success; and we have reason to believe that some of our best Naturalists are devoting themselves to this especial subject.